 - Lime and cilantro for garnish

-In a small bowl whisk together the coconut milk, soy sauce, green curry paste, and brown sugar.
-Slice the ginger (you don’t need to peel it) into 3 or 4 pieces, smash the garlic cloves and lemongrass with the flat side of a large chef’s knife and add to the pan.
-Thinly slice the jalapeño and add to the pan.
+2) In a small bowl, whisk together 1 can coconut milk, 2 tbsp soy sauce, 1 tbsp green curry paste, and 1 tbsp brown sugar.
+Slice the ginger into 3 or 4 pieces, smash the garlic cloves and lemongrass with the flat side of a large chef’s knife and add to the pan with the jalapeño.

-Adjust seasoning to taste.
+6) Adjust seasoning to taste.
+Fluff rice with a fork.
 Serve the coconut curry over the jasmine rice and garnish with fresh cilantro and lime.
-Bon appetit!

 The spicy and sweet notes in Gewürztraminer make it an ideal pairing for the fragrant aromas of Thai Green Curry.
 Another wine that will pair well with this dish is Riesling.
 Riesling is sweet and acidic and will really bring out the spicy flavors of this dish.